What is Zeaxanthin?

 Frequently Asked Questions

-Zeaxanthin is a carotenoid that plays a role in protecting the eyes from the adverse effects of oxidation and light-induced damage.
-Zeaxanthin is a yellow pigment in the center of the macula.
+Zeaxanthin is a carotenoid that protects the eyes from oxidation and light-induced damage.
+It is a yellow pigment located in the center of the macula.

-The most common xanthophylls are lutein and zeaxanthin in green leafy vegetables (e.g. kale, spinach, broccoli, peas, and lettuce) and egg yolks.
-They also present in Einkorn, Khorasan, and durum wheat and maize and their food products.
+Zeaxanthin is found in green leafy vegetables (such as kale, spinach, broccoli, peas, and lettuce), egg yolks, Einkorn, Khorasan, and durum wheat, maize, and their food products.

-Lutein and zeaxanthin, like ultraviolet rays in sunlight, can help shield the eyes from harmful high-energy light waves.
-Studies indicate that a high level of both in eye tissue is associated with improved vision, especially in dim light or where glare is a problem.
+Yes, zeaxanthin, along with lutein, helps protect the eyes from harmful light waves, such as ultraviolet rays.
+Studies suggest that having high levels of both in eye tissue can improve vision, especially in low light conditions or where glare is an issue.

 Disclaimer: The information provided herein is accurate, updated and complete as per the best practices of the Company.
 Please note that this information should not be treated as a replacement for physical medical consultation or advice.
 We do not guarantee the accuracy and the completeness of the information so provided.
 The absence of any information and/or warning to any drug shall not be considered and assumed as an implied assurance of the Company.
 We do not take any responsibility for the consequences arising out of the aforementioned information and strongly recommend you for a physical consultation in case of any queries or doubts.